SpartanJ/ecode/README.md

 _\*4_ I don't really like ligatures.
 I'm open to PRs implementing them.

-_\*5_ I'm not a VIM user, si I'm not qualified to implement the VIM mode or any modal editing.
+_\*5_ I'm not a VIM user, and I'm not qualified to implement the VIM mode or any modal editing.
 PRs are welcome to support this.

 _\*6_ Better Unicode support will come with time, but with no rush for the moment. eepp architecture is ready to add HarfBuzz support.